 So you need to require the tenant to provide assurances that if he does not pay, someone will take over the debt.
 The most common is that guarantors are elected.
-You must demand that there are at least 2, with income greater than 3 rents and, at least 1 of them, with paid property.
+You must demand that there are at least 2, with income greater than 3 rents and, at least 1 of them, with the paid property.

 Other modalities that can be offered are surety bonds and capitalization bonds, offered by banks and finance companies.

 An important part of the rental agreement is the expenses of the property.
 The bills for consumption, conservation and use of the property must be paid by the lessee.
 Then come the condominium, water, electricity, property tax, etc.